Raunaq98/Linear-Regression/README.md

           We then fit 1 variable. when we have 2 variables, we chose that combination of two variables from total n variables that has the highest R² value.
 Similarly for 3,4...n we find the best combinations.
           We then choose the combination out of these based on the highest adjusted R² value.

+          2. Forward step-wise selection : For computational reasons, the best subset cannot be applied for any large n due to the 2ncomplexity.
+Forward Stepwise begins with a model containing no predictors, and then adds predictors to the model, one at the time.
+At each step, the variable that gives the greatest additional improvement to the fit is added to the model selected in the previous step.

+          3. Backward step-wise selection : We start with all variable and keep removing them one by one